nirucon/srpod-dmenu/README.md

 `srpod-dmenu` is a script for searching and playing podcasts from Sveriges Radio using `dmenu` and `mpv`.
 It provides an intuitive interface for finding and listening to podcasts, with the added capability to control the playback and optionally switch to live radio streaming.

-Note: I have only tested it on Arch Linux so far.

 ## Features

 - Search for podcast episodes by keyword.